ceph/ceph-container/daemon/README.md

 Deploy an OSD
 -------------

-There are two available options:
+There are three available `OSD_TYPE` values:

+* `activate` - the daemon expects to be passed a block device of a `ceph-disk`-prepared disk; no bootstrapping will be performed
+* `directory` - the daemon expects to find the OSD filesystem(s) already mounted in `/var/lib/ceph/osd/`
-* use `OSD_CEPH_DISK` where you only specify a block device
+* `disk` - the daemon expects to be passed a block device
-* use `OSD_DIRECTORY` where you specify an OSD mount point to your container

 ### Ceph disk ###